L. Randall Wray

 Larry Randall Wray (born June 19, 1953) is a professor of Economics at Bard College and Senior Scholar at the Levy Economics Institute.
 Previously, he was a professor at the University of Missouri–Kansas City in Kansas City, Missouri, USA, whose faculty he joined in August 1999, and a professor at the University of Denver, where he served from 1987 to 1999.
 He has served as a visiting professor at the University of Rome, Italy, the University of Paris, France, and the UNAM, in Mexico City.
 From 1994 to 1995 he was a Fulbright Scholar at the University of Bologna.
 From 2015 he is a visiting professor at the University of Bergamo, located in Italy.
 He was a visiting professor at Masaryk University in the Czech Republic.

 Wray is a past president of the Association for Institutional Thought and served on the board of directors of the Association for Evolutionary Economics.
 He has served, along with fellow post-Keynesian William Mitchell of the Charles Darwin University, Australia, as co-editor of the International Journal of Environment, Workplace, and Employment.

 Views

 In a 2011 New York Times article he accused Standard & Poor of "attempt[ing] to influence the political debate in Washington" concerning government debt by downgrading US debt from stable to negative.

 L. Randall Wray has been a long-time proponent of Modern monetary theory (MMT) and has written and spoken about the subject extensively.

-Wray and his fellow MMT advocates have gained at least some acceptance among mainstream economists and business leaders working on Wall Street.
+Wray and his fellow MMT advocates have gained at least some acceptance among people working on Wall Street.